Faster Approximation Scheme for Euclidean $k$-TSP: Dynamic Programming

-The only step using randomness is the random shift to construct the quadtree.
-Since there are $O(n^d)$ possible shifts, the whole algorithm can be derandomized by increasing the running time by a factor $O(n^d)$. \end{proof}
+For the derandomization, observe that the only step using randomness is the random shift to construct the quadtree.
+Since there are $O(n^d)$ possible shifts, the algorithm can be derandomized by increasing the running time by a factor $O(n^d)$.